Muscular Strength: A GCSE PE Deep Dive

 -

 1-Rep Maximum (1RM) Test: This is the gold standard for measuring maximum strength.
 The individual attempts to lift the heaviest weight possible for one repetition.
-Safety is paramount; spotters are essential to prevent injury.
-Important Note: This test requires careful planning and execution to ensure safety and accurate results.
+Safety is very important; spotters are essential to prevent injury.
+Important Note: This test requires careful planning and execution to ensure safety and accurate results The details matter here..

 -